 Southampton Registration Services are offering additional help with the new scheme for those applying for settled status and pre-settled status.
 We can support you in your application by scanning and verifying your passport or biometric residence permit for you, before you apply online.
 The scheme is open to all EU citizens and their families.
 For further details and to apply please visit the Southampton Registration Services webpage.

 The deadline for applications will be 30 June 2021 - or alternatively the earlier date of 31 December 2020 should the UK leave the EU without a deal.
 You can find out more and sign up for updates on the scheme.
 More information is also available on the Government's EU citizens' rights website.

 Advice for businesses/employers

 The Government has published an employer toolkit to give employers the right tools and information to support EU citizens and their families to apply to the EU Settlement Scheme.
 You can use an Employer Toolkit to explain the scheme to your employees, and download the ready-to-use leaflets and posters.

-More information about the UK's departure from the European Union can be found on GOV.UK
+More information about the UK's departure from the European Union and preparing for Brexit can be found on GOV.UK.